octobercms/docs/setup-installation.md

 Whether you're new to web development or have years of experience, October CMS is a platform that makes it easy to create bespoke experiences for you and your clients.
 We hope you enjoy your journey with us and discover happiness in simplicity.

+To run October CMS locally, we recommend using [Laravel Valet for macOS](https://laravel.com/docs/valet) and [Laragon for Windows 10](https://laragon.org/).

 <a name="command-line-installation"></a>
 ## Installing Composer